interfax/interfax-dotnet/README.md

 ## Installation

-This library targets .NET 4.6.1+/.NET Standard 2.0 and can be installed via Nuget :
+This library targets .NET Standard 2.0/.NET 4.6.1+ and is installed via NuGet:
 ```
-Install-Package InterFAX.Api -Version 2.0.0
+Install-Package InterFAX.Api -Version 2.0.2
 ```

+For a full list of supported platforms see the [.NET Standard](https://github.com/dotnet/standard/blob/master/docs/versions.md) reference documentation.

 The legacy PCL format package targetting .NET 4.5.2 is available as version 1.X.X: